davidcorton/archSeries/README.md

 **Returns**
 A long-format data table giving the sum of weight for each bin in each repeat.

-##4. sim.summ
-This is a utility function that takes the lone-format output from `date.simulate` or `dummy.simulate` and creates a wide-format summary dataset based on specified quantiles.

-**Arguments**

-* `results` is a data table with four columns, three of which are called "rep.no", "bin", and "bin.no", while the fourth can take any name.
-Typically this is the output from `date.simulate` or `dummy.simulate`.
-* `quant.list` is a numeric vector of quantiles to be included in the summary output (defaults to `c(0.025, 0.25, 0.5, 0.75, 0.975)`, i.e. the median, quartiles, 2.5th and 97.5th percentiles).

-**Returns**
-A wide-format data table with a factor column for bin names and a numeric column for each specified quantile.

 ##5. freq.simulate
 Performs both 'real' and dummy simulation (using `date.simulate` and `dummy simulate` respectively) on a set of entities with date ranges and optionally weights so that the two can be compared to detect deviation from a null hypothesis.
 The dummy set is generated using the same number of entities and the same weights as for the 'real' set.
 Both the full simulation results and a summary dataset are returned, and optionally also saved as .csv files.